Guides

 For SaaS platforms that manage customer-specific documents and workflows, workspaces are the foundation.
 You create a workspace for each customer account, and everything flows from there.

-By default, signing request emails come from Firma.dev's domain.
+By default, signing request emails are sent from Firma.dev's domain.
 With custom email domains, they come from yours.

 You can configure this at two levels: